andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 fitting3repMLEbin.r - same simulated data sets as in fitting3rep.r, but binning the data and then applying likelihood.

-fitting3repMLEbin.Rdata - results from fitting3repMLEbin.f
+fitting3repMLEbin.Rdata - results from fitting3repMLEbin.r, since this file is
+ small.

 fitting3confMLEbin.r  - confidence intervals for MLEbin method, to give Figure 5.